nikashahabi/UrlShortener/Readme.md

 After running the project you can usually get data from http://localhost:5000 or http://localhost:5001 but it may be different based on your system config.

-1. **Post**: The post action gets a long URL in a format of a *JSON* and generates a short URL which is a stirng of length 8 consisting of only lower and upper case.  http://localhost:5000/urls
+1. **Post**: The post action gets a long URL in a format of a *JSON* and checks to see if it's a valid URL.
+In the case of validation, it generates a short URL which is a stirng of length 8 consisting of only lower and upper case.
+If the long URL is not valid the request status will be 400.  http://localhost:5000/urls

    ```json
    {